t-nguyen96/t-nguyen96.github.io/README.md

 Non-functional: Weird formatting issues whenwindow gets small.
 Name runs into the photo.

+Thank you to my friends for letting me bounce design ideas off them.
-Thank you to Liam Brady, Nathan Foster, Anjana Gupta, Lauren Dieker, and Daniel Navon for moral support.
+Thank you to 7themes.com for providing the background image.

-Hours spent: 6 hours
+Hours spent: 4 hours